dylancraven/MetaAnalysis_Course/pages/Day1.md

 ![](Day1_files/figure-markdown_github-ascii_identifiers/forestplot2-1.png)

-Note that the next to each effect size is the weight of each point.
+Note that the percentage next to each effect size is the weight of each point.

+**QUESTION: Do trees have higher or lower water-use efficiency in response to elevated CO<sub>2</sub>?**